Skip to content

 Judah Folkman

-The NAVBO Meritorious Awards Committee and the NAVBO Council announce with pleasure the selection of Benjamin Hogan, PhD, as the recipient of the 2024 Judah Folkman Award in Vascular Biology.
+The NAVBO Meritorious Awards Committee, the Scientific Advisory Board, and the NAVBO Council announce with pleasure the selection of Yajaira Suárez, PhD, as the recipient of the 2025 Judah Folkman Award in Vascular Biology.
 This award recognizes outstanding contributions from vascular biologists who are at mid-career (within fifteen years of their first faculty appointment).
-Dr. Hogan will present the Folkman Award Lecture and receive the award at Vascular Biology 2024 in Pacific Grove, California (October 20 - 24, 2024).
+Dr. Suárez will present the Folkman Award Lecture and receive the award at Vascular Biology 2025 in Hyannis, Massachusetts (October 19 - 23, 2025).

 FEBRUARY 24, 1933 – JANUARY 14, 2008